 |

 More Media Madness--This Time It's CBS.
-An egregiously poor "journalism" piece on fracking and New York State by CBS goes out of its way to try to make even a brilliant scientist and luminous advocate for environmental sensibility look bad.This is slimy and shameful, CBS.
+An egregiously poor "journalism" piece on fracking and New York State by CBS attempts to make even a brilliant scientist and luminous advocate for environmental sensibility look bad.This is slimy and shameful, CBS.

-New York becomes 34th or 35th state to ban bath salts.
+Governor Cuomo: Protecting Us from Bath Salts, but Not from Fracking?
+New York becomes the 34th or 35th state to ban bath salts.
 Fine, but what are Cuomo (and other governors) thinking when they allow fracking, the chemicals and other dangers of which harm many more people than this designer drug -- and will leave permanent and irremediable damage to our one and only environment?
-A call on faculty, staff, administrators, and students to get involved, with concrete suggestions.
-Because to not get involved is to be complicit in our own oppression.

 Fracking Bans That Can Stand.
 In a resounding win for activists, two different state Supreme Court